 Due to the pandemic, this year’s endorsement process looks a bit different since Senate candidates did not come to our office for in-person meetings.
 Instead, the board interviewed candidates remotely using Zoom and the telephone, and we invited our followers on our social platforms to look in as we did.

 Don't see your district here?
-The rest of the State Senate endorsements will arrive in your inbox Wednesday night and will appear in print later this week.
+The rest of the State Senate endorsements can be found here.
+All endorsements will appear in print this week.

 Election reads and resources

-Catch up on our endorsements.
-Here are who we picked for Long Island's seats in Congress.
+- Catch up on our endorsements.
+Here are who we picked so far.